Fresh Fun Flavor

 Fridge: Best texture, lasts 2 weeks.
 Keeps things crunchy.
 And is the best option especially if you live in a warm humid climate.

-Freezer: Air tight container up to 2 months, thaws within about 5 minutes.
+Freezer: Air tight container up to 2 months, thaws in just a couple of minutes on the counter.

 Are raw cashews really that good for you?